Garden waste collection

 - left over food from your plates

-You must not put non-garden waste in your garden bin, including
+You must not put non-garden waste in your garden bin, for example:

-- don't put cooking fat, oil, wax or waxed packaging (milk or juice cartons) foil
+- don't put liquid cooking fat, oil, wax or waxed packaging (milk or juice cartons) foil

 - don't put coffee filters